puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode-site-discovery.md

 ## Disable Enterprise Site Discovery

-When you're finished collecting data, you can disable Enterprise Site Discovery.
-Create a second package in Microsoft Endpoint Configuration Manager, as described in the [documentation](https://docs.microsoft.com/configmgr/apps/deploy-use/packages-and-programs), selecting the following options:
+When you're finished collecting data, you should disable Enterprise Site Discovery.
+Create a second package to disable Enterprise Site Discovery in Microsoft Endpoint Configuration Manager, as described in the [documentation](https://docs.microsoft.com/configmgr/apps/deploy-use/packages-and-programs), selecting the following options:

+- On the **Package** page, select **Name** and specify the name **Disable Site Discovery**
 - On the **Package** page, select **This package contains source files**
 - On the **Package** page, specify the source folder you extracted the files to (for example, **\\\\DSL\\EnterpriseSiteDiscovery**)
 - On the **Program Type** page, choose **Standard Program**
-- On the **Standard Program** page, specify the command line as follows:
+- On the **Standard Program** page, enter the command line that will disable Site Discovery on the device as follows:
   ```dos
   powershell.exe -ExecutionPolicy Bypass .\IETelemetrySetUp-Win8.ps1 -IEFeatureOff
   ```